 Graduate Law Programs Administration

 Liz Guinn is the Program Assistant for Graduate Law Programs at Seattle University School of Law.
-Prior to joining the SU Law staff in 2015, Liz was community news editor at the Idaho Falls Post Register newspaper, and previously worked in communications and marketing for Virginia Tech’s College of Agriculture and Life Sciences.
+Prior to joining the Seattle U Law staff in 2015, Liz was community news editor at the Idaho Falls Post Register newspaper, and previously worked in communications and marketing for Virginia Tech’s College of Agriculture and Life Sciences.
 Liz received her BA from the University of Mary Washington.
 In addition to Graduate Law Programs, Liz serves as the assistant for the Access to Justice Institute, the Fred T. Korematsu Center for Law and Equality, and the Center for Indian Law and Policy.

 Program Faculty/Subject Matter Experts

 Mark Chinen is a Professor of Law at Seattle University School of Law and a Fellow of the Fred T. Korematsu Center for Law and Equality.
 He was educated at Pomona College and Yale Divinity School before receiving his law degree from Harvard Law School.
 Before he began law teaching, Professor Chinen practiced in the areas of international trade, banking and corporate and securities law in Washington D.C. with the firm Covington & Burling.
 Professor Chinen teaches contracts and courses in international law and writes on various aspects of international law, particularly international governance, theology and international law, and the relationship between domestic and international law.
 He was the inaugural William C. Oltman Professor of Teaching Excellence from 2007 to 2010.